 Direct Pressure: When People Explicitly Ask

-This is the obvious kind—friends directly asking you to do something, whether it's trying a substance, joining an activity, or making a decision you're uncomfortable with.
-While it feels more confrontational, direct pressure is often easier to recognize and respond to because the request is clear and you can prepare your response.
+The obvious version — friends asking you outright to do something, whether that's trying a substance, joining an activity, or making a decision you're uncomfortable with.
+Direct pressure feels more confrontational in the moment, but it's often easier to work with because the request is on the table and you have something specific to respond to.

 Indirect Pressure: The Unspoken Expectations